Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 Stay tuned to learn about each model in detail in our upcoming blogs.

-On top of all these coaching models, three mantras to be kept in mind in any type of Coaching is mindful listening, asking powerful questions, and self-awareness.
+On top of all these coaching models, three mantras to be kept in mind in any type of Coaching are mindful listening, asking powerful questions, and self-awareness.